br-automation-com/mvDemoTrak/src/Logical/Libraries/McAcpTrak/McAcpTrak.typ

-		ActualPosition : LREAL; 				(*actual position on sector*) ModuloPosition : LREAL; 				(*set position on sector, modulo-reduced by sector length*) ActualModuloPosition : LREAL; 			(*actual position on sector, modulo-reduced by sector length*) Sector : McSectorType; 					(*sector reference*)
+		ActualPosition : LREAL; 				(*actual position on sector*) ModuloPosition : LREAL; 				(*set position on sector, modulo-reduced by sector length*) ActualModuloPosition : LREAL; 			(*actual position on sector, modulo-reduced by sector length*) PositionControllerLag : LREAL; 			(*the maximum position controller lag on sector of this shuttle*) Sector : McSectorType; 					(*sector reference*)
 		SectorName : STRING[32]; 				(*name of the reference sector*) SectorType : McAcpTrakSecTypeEnum; 		(*kind of sector*)